PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Model

 \begin{enumerate} \item Reason what information is relevant within the document to answer the question \item After the reasoning tokens, generate a list of questions to ask to an equivalent document that would be sufficient to extract all the relevant information \end{enumerate}

-The questions used to create the training set are generated via the same two-step pipeline as the dataset questions - by passing a set of single-document question-answer pairs to an LLM (more details in Section 3), with the exception that the answer is not verified, as we only need the question.
+The questions used to create the training set are generated via the same two-step pipeline as the dataset questions - by passing a set of single-document question-answer pairs to an LLM (see Section 3), but without answer verification as we only need the question.
 We use $N=100$ questions and use OpenAI's supervised finetuning service to fine-tune their GPT-4o model, with $N_{epochs} =3$, learning rate multiplier = 2, and batch size = 1.